bernsteining/instaloctrack/README.md

 As an example, here's the output on the former French President's Instagram profile, [@fhollande](https://www.instagram.com/fhollande/?hl=fr) :

-As you can see, some locations aren't accurate enough to geocode them.
-The script handles this errors, and alerts the user about them on the console, and dumps a json or the errors.

 **The map**:
 ![Map of @fhollande's locations on Instagram](https://imgur.com/FRaa2zO.png )